 London's first entirely vegan bakery, Ms Cupcake doesn't let a little thing like no butter, eggs, milk, cheese or honey stand in her way.
 Head down to the Brixton outlet to stock up on her creative results: including freshly baked cupcakes, cookies, savouries and more besides.

 Everyone raves about Konditor & Cook's Curly Whirly cake – and with good reason.
 Below its vanilla bean frosting, decorated with swirls of dark chocolate ganache, lies a rich, dark chocolate sponge; heaven in a slice.
-Other top creations include the Whiskey Bomb, a veritable work of art, and the dark and intense chocolate brownies and limited edition cakes inspired by the seasons.
+Other top creations include the the dark and intense chocolate brownies and limited edition cakes inspired by the seasons.

-Home of the red velvet cupcake, Hummingbird Bakery has been serving up delicious, American-style home-baked treats in London since 2004.
-Succumb to the temptation with a visit to the original Hummingbird on Portobello Road in Notting Hill, where you can sample the decadent range of cupcakes, layer cakes, brownies, pies, cheesecakes and more.
+Home of the red velvet cupcake, succumb to temptation with a visit to the original Hummingbird on Portobello Road in Notting Hill, where you can sample the decadent range of cupcakes, layer cakes, brownies, pies, cheesecakes and more.
 Hummingbird also has branches in South Kensington, Soho, Spitalfields, Islington and Richmond.

 Just yards away from its previously successful pop-up space, Cutter & Squidge's Soho home is full of sweet delights.
 Choose from a wide selection of its speciality biskies, or opt for vegetarian marshmallows, dream cakes, honeycomb or its award-winning salted caramel.
-It also has a Secret Garden in its basement, which is perfect for a quietly indulgent bite to eat.
+Sample a selection of cakes and treats during a magic afternoon tea experience in the shop's Potion Room in the basement.